upALX/RegistraAI-Back-end/README.md

 **Overview**

-This is server side of RegistraAI app.
+This is the server side of Registra AÍ app.

 🛠️*This project is under development*🛠️